The Essential Guide to Crypto Tax in Canada

 There are a number of ways to reduce your crypto tax obligations in Canada.

-Hold your crypto.
+• Hold your crypto.
 If you don’t sell, you aren’t subject to gains.

-Take profits in a low income year.
+• Take profits in a low-income year.

-Make a tax-deductible donation.
+• Make a tax-deductible donation.
 Most Canadian taxpayers receive tax credits of 15% for the first $200 of donations and 29% for donations over this amount.

 With TokenTax, when it’s time to calculate your taxes, you simply import data from every crypto exchange, blockchain, protocol, and wallet and easily sync your transactions via API or upload them in a supported CSV format.

-Crypto taxes for businesses
+Canada crypto taxes for businesses

 For businesses that do not receive other preferential tax treatment, there is a general tax reduction that brings the rate to 13%.
 However, although provinces use the federal rate as a guide, they may change the maximum rate.
-For example, while the maximum rate on Prince Edward Island is 16%, in Ontario, it is only 11.5%.

 Day trading: Business income